-Students must complete a minimum of 18 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+GRADUATION REQUIREMENTS Students must complete a minimum of 95 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Nine (9) of the last 12 credits must be earned at Southwestern before the Childhood Education and Family Studies: Career Pathway Certificate of Completion: Infant and Toddler Development is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the AAS Computer Information Systems (CIS) degree is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).